oyvind-ege/egg-svelte/README.md

 ### Elevation

 The boiling point of water is normally 100 celcius, but decreases by 0.5C for every 150m increase in altitude.
-This means that the time it takes for the egg yolk to boil increases with altitude.
+This means that the time it takes for the egg yolk to reach a given temperature increases with altitude.

 To solve this, we fetch the altitude of the user.